21st – 28th JUNE 2019

 Day 6, 26th June 2019.
 Sundneset

 This morning we found ourselves in Sundneset (Barents Island), an amazing place for a zodiac landing, as there is some extensive tundra here, which provides food for all manner of wildlife, not to mention a couple of nice lakes.
 The walk here this morning was arguably the best birding session of the entire trip, and some folks also saw Arctic Fox.
-There were a good number of the attractive Svalbard Reindeer (an endemic subspecies of Reindeer) in the area.
-Beautiful Red Phalaropes swirled around in one of the lakes.
+There were a good number of the attractive Svalbard Reindeer in the area.
+Beautiful Red (Grey) Phalaropes swirled around in one of the lakes.
 A good number of Purple Sandpipers foraged.
-A couple of Ringed Plovers displayed above us.
+A couple of Common Ringed Plovers displayed above us.
 A lone European Golden Plover stood a head higher than the other shorebirds.
-A male Svalbard Rock Ptarmigan (the hyperborea subspecies of Rock Ptarmigan) put on quite a show, as did numerous Snow Buntings that were displaying and singing like crazy.
+A male Rock Ptarmigan (the Svalbard and Franz Josef Land endemic hyperborea subspecies) put on quite a show, as did numerous Snow Buntings that were displaying and singing like crazy.
 We also were close to several King Eiders and Long-tailed Ducks.

 After lunch we continued sailing southward toward the southern tip of Spitsbergen.
 One or two people saw a Pomarine Jaeger, the only new bird for the trip.